 The moisture meter provided in your Growing Dome kit works by measuring the electrical conductivity of the soil.
 Water is a great conductor, so if the soil is moist the electrical currents will be higher.
 You will be able to easily read the meter and tell if your soil needs more water.

 Watering should be done in the morning hours or the evening, before or after the heat of the day.
-There are some sources that suggest morning is best because the plants have the entirety of the day to dry off before nightfall.
-That being said you should try to avoid watering your plants leaves as it can lead to powdery mildew issues especially with squash and tomatoes.
+Some sources suggest morning is best because the plants have the entirety of the day to dry off before nightfall.
+That being said you should try to avoid watering your plant’s leaves as it can lead to powdery mildew issues, especially with squash and tomatoes.

-The exception is if your plant is experiencing an aphid infestation, in which case spaying the leaves with a high pressure hose can help to knock off those pests and keep your plants healthy.
-Try your best to do this in the morning hours for reasons mentioned above.
+The exception is if your plant is experiencing an aphid infestation, in which case spaying the leaves with a high-pressure hose can help knock off those pests and keep your plants healthy.
+Try your best to do this in the morning for the above reasons.

 Because young seedlings and young trees do not have established root systems yet, it is important to make sure to keep the soil surface moist.
 Furthermore, even if you do not have any plants in your raised beds, watering the soil is important to prevent the bacteria and fungus from dying off and leading to hydrophobic conditions.